jhicksdev/oecd_rankings/README.md

 The Legatum Prosperity Index ranks countries based on prosperity and well-being, considering factors like economic quality, business environment, governance, and personal freedom.
 For more information, visit the [Legatum Prosperity Index page](https://www.prosperity.com/).

+### The Economist Democracy Index

+The Economist Democracy Index ranks countries based on their democratic status, considering factors like electoral process and pluralism, civil liberties, and political culture.
+For more information, visit the [Economist Intelligence Unit Democracy Index page](https://www.eiu.com/n/campaigns/democracy-index-2023/).

 ### Data Coverage

 As of December 2024, the datasets used in this project cover the following years: